The TQMa6x modules are mainlined in barebox featuring device tree and SPL support.

 With BSP REV.0110 the kmsfb wrapper was introduced for the compability between linux mainline kernel and the Vivante GPU driver.
 The kmsfb wrapper emulates a framebuffer device from the kernel mode settings and requires a proper configuration file /etc/kmsfb-manage.conf.

-in the linux shell.
-Please see the example output below after executing kmsfb-manage -s
+To show the current drm information please execute kmsfb-manage -s in the linux shell.
+Please see the example output below after executing kmsfb-manage -s on a Starterkit with HDMI display connected:

 root@MBa6x:/usr/lib/qt5/examples/webview/minibrowser kmsfb-manage -s